Mount Murray Viewpoint is a picturesque snowshoe in Kananaskis Country west of Calgary, Alberta.

 Access to parking and signage at the Chester Lake parking area is completely camouflaged by 2½ yards (8 foot) high snow banks.
 The difference from Calgary to one mountain valley and then to the second, is striking.

 Snow shoe partners for this 7+ KM (4+ miles) route are Anna and Ewa.
 The clearly-signed trailhead, marked by florescent red/orange tags, begins from the south end of the Chester Lake parking area at the Frost Heave trailhead closest to the Smith-Dorrien Trail.
 Map reference for this trail is the Alberta Government Explore Winter Trail Map in the Provincial Lougheed Provincial Park, Smith Dorrien / Spray Snowshoe Trails section.
-These excellent maps are free and available from Alberta Parks Visitor Centers and many outdoor adventure stores like Norseman Ski, Hike and Climb.
+These excellent maps are free and available from Alberta Parks Visitor Centers and many outdoor adventure stores.
 There are also signposts hosting weather protected route maps at trail junctions along the snowshoe trail to maintain course in this area which is rich with winter snowshoe trails and summer hiking trails.

 Trail is well-defined into forest with snow drifts providing incredible winter mosaics.
 A switchback aids elevation gain in beautiful and fascinating winter terrain as intermittent, light snowfall enhances the experience on a 2.7 meter (6 foot) base of snow.